Fellowship training to become certified by the American Board of Cosmetic Surgery

 How can I apply for a general cosmetic surgery fellowship?

-After you have completed residency training and are pursuing primary board certification in General Surgery, Obstetrics and Gynecology, Oral and Maxillofacial Surgery, Otolaryngology, Thoracic Surgery, or Plastic Surgery (hereinafter referred to as “approved boards”), the next step is to apply for a one-year cosmetic surgery fellowship through the American Academy of Cosmetic Surgery.
+After you have completed residency training and are pursuing primary board certification in General Surgery, Obstetrics and Gynecology, Oral and Maxillofacial Surgery, Otolaryngology, Thoracic Surgery, Plastic Surgery, Neurological Surgery, Ophthalmology, and/or Orthopedic Surgery (hereinafter referred to as “approved boards”), the next step is to apply for a one-year American Academy of Cosmetic Surgery certified fellowship.
 (Note: Ophthalmic surgeons must complete a two year cosmetic surgery fellowship.)

 How do I become a board certified cosmetic surgeon through ABCS?